Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 Whose chair is this?

 (2) **Mi vole na jixi ku hinto sen kesu kursi.**
-"I want to know this: _This is whose chair?_."
+"I want to know this: _This is whose chair?_"
 I want to know whose chair this is.

 (1) **Kesu kitabu sen per mesa?**